Skip to Content

 hand gluing teeth to paper plate shark

-Place the completed mouth in the middle and top of the lower face and glue it in place.
-Next, glue the lower face to the bottom of the painted paper plate.
-Make sure to firmly press the paper down to all sides so it sticks.
+Guide your child to place the completed mouth in the middle and top of the lower face and glue it in place.

 hand gluing mouth to lower face of to paper plate shark